Desert Fashion Plaza

 Desert Fashion Plaza, formerly known as Desert Inn Fashion Plaza, was an enclosed shopping mall located in Palm Springs, California.
-The mall was originally developed by Home Savings and Loan Association, which sold the shopping center to Desert Plaza Partnership.
+The mall was originally developed by the Home Savings and Loan Association, which sold the shopping center to Desert Plaza Partnership.

 In the early 1980s, Desert Plaza Partnership sold the property to DeBartolo Corporation which expanded and revamped the mall to accommodate more shops.
 Subsequently, sales declined prompting major retailers to close down business at the Desert Fashion Plaza.
-In 2002, John Wessman of Wessman Development bought the property and proposed a significant redevelopment on the whole site.
+In 2002, John Wessman of Wessman Development bought the property and proposed a significant redevelopment of the whole site.
 Demolition began to take place in 2013, and shops, restaurants, and a six-story hotel have opened on part of the site with more planned.

 Former anchor tenants in the mall were Saks Fifth Avenue, I. Magnin, and Bank of America.